h3x49r4m/desmos-gallery/README.rst

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Add tests for new functionality
+4. Add tests for new functionality (aim for 100% test coverage)
-5. Run the test suite
+5. Run the test suite (all 97 tests must pass)
 6. Submit a pull request